BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/intro_to_server_side_js.md

   - retrieve information
   - and more!

+---

 # Responses

 Servers have uniquely defined rules that determine how they will respond based on a request.

-## The response:
+The response:

 - is sent by the server
 - sends information back to the *client* (most often a web browser)
 - is typically determined by the request received
 - may carry out an action based on the request
-- contain a status code for general information
+- contains a status code for general information
   - 200 is `OK`
   - 404 is `Not Found`
   - [and more...](https://http.cat/)

+---

 # Headers
 When requests and responses are sent between server and browser, additional information is included in *headers*